 Do you have a passion for youth, community, activism, pedagogy and the performing arts?
-Refine your artistry, pedagogy and scholarship under the mentorship of award winning faculty in this nationally ranked program.
+Develop your skills and knowledge in these areas under the mentorship of award winning faculty in this nationally respected program.

 The internationally recognized theatre for youth and community MFA program features distinguished faculty, excellent facilities, comprehensive coursework and practical experiences in all areas of theatre, educational theatre, community cultural development and theatre for youth.
-The faculty provide students individualized attention and focused mentorship in a challenging and supportive atmosphere designed to educate future leaders in the field.
+The faculty provide students individualized attention and focused mentorship in a challenging and supportive atmosphere designed to prepare students for teaching, art making and community engagement.

 At A Glance